 - Superior abrasion and scratch resistance with hardness values of (350-450 Kg/mm2 Vickers).

-- Highest hardness properties compared to all zinc & zinc alloys.
+- The highest hardness properties compared to all zinc and zinc alloys.

 - Used primarily on cast iron components, high carbon steel, and carbo-nitrided steels

 - Provides high deposit brightness, brake fluid compatibility, chip resistance, hot-dust resistance, and paint adhesion

 Trivalent Zn-Ni offers superior corrosion resistance and other properties without the presence of restricted substances contained in hexavalent alternatives.
 Many of these plating solutions feature distinct colors like:

 - Clear blue, transparent

 - Yellow, iridescent

 KC JONES ZINC NICKEL Plating REPLACES CADMIUM IN THE AEROSPACE INDUSTRY